I've been writing about foreign travel and European rock music online for over 12 years.

-A motley but quality collection of the very best in Scottish Hard Rock and Heavy Metal over several decades.
+This article contains a motley but quality collection of the greatest ever Scottish heavy rock bands over several decades.
 The land of Scotland may be noted for the skirl of the bagpipes, the reels of the fiddle and accordion accompanied by a bodhran or two.
-But it has also produced the thunderous sound of modern Rock ever since the late 1960s.
+But it has also produced the thunderous sound of modern rock ever since the late 1960s.

 Their fun-filled and raucous music is characterised by a pirate theme epitomised by their debut album 'Captain Morgan's Revenge' released in 2008.
 As you would expect from these scurvy knaves the crew has endured many line-up changes in their short career.
 But the good ship 'Alestorm' is still afloat and they are in fine fettle.
 They play various summer festivals in Europe including prestigious events like the Sonisphere Festival in the UK.